 This is a variation of the Prince Nymph, a time-tested attractor fly.
 The Fly Formerly Known as Prince features flashy Mylar wings that sparkle even in off-colored water, allowing trout to locate the fly.
 While insects are hatching, these wings seem to entice trout to eat this nymph pattern aggressively.
-It can match caddis pupae, stonefly nymphs and also mayflies in the smaller sizes and is effective on lakes when stripped slowly.
+It can match caddis pupae, stonefly nymphs, and also mayflies in the smaller sizes, and it’s effective on lakes when stripped slowly.
 Try it in sizes #12-18.

 Pat’s Rubber Leg Stonefly

 The Stimulator is the epitome of an effective attractor dry fly.
 It floats very well, even in fast water, is visible, and is available in a wide range of sizes and colors.
 As a bonus, it is also buoyant enough to suspend a beadhead nymph as a dropper, increasing its versatility.
-It imitates caddis flies, stoneflies and small hoppers well and seems to be most effective when fished in pocket water or near the bank.
-Yellow, tan, royal and peacock bodies in sizes #6-16 are all good choices.
+It imitates caddis flies, stoneflies, and small hoppers well, and it seems to be most effective when fished in pocket water or near the bank.
+Yellow, tan, royal, and peacock bodies in sizes #6-16 are all good choices.